rambodazimi/Reliable-Network-Design/README.md

 The program should accept input files specifying the number of cities, costs of inter-city connections, and reliabilities of inter-city connections.
 Input files for 4, 5, and 6 cities are provided, and the program should run on all three inputs.

+## Instructions

+**Prerequisites**

+To run the project, it is necessary to have an IDE with an interpreter for Python 3.10 or higher or to be signed into a Google account.

+### First method:
+1. Open the *ecse422_project.ipynb* file in an IDE
+2. Input the path of the city text file and the cost limit as the value for the *filename* and *cost_limit* variables respectively.
+They are below the comment line *#INPUT YOUR CONSTRAINTS BELOW*
+3. Run the entire file.

+### Second method:
+1. Upload the *ecse422_project.ipynb* file on Google Colab.
+2. Input the path of the city text file and the cost limit as the value for the *filename* and *cost_limit* variables respectively.
+They are below the comment line *#INPUT YOUR CONSTRAINTS BELOW*
+3. Run the entire file by selecting the *Runtime* tab on the menu, and then *Run all*.

+### Result
+The result of every code block appears right under it.
+It should output the execution log of both the exhaustive search and the efficient algorithm, the network they have computed and a graph representation of the network.

 ## Exhaustive Enumeration

 **Implementation**